dakotasnapshot/slicktext-api-explorer/README.md

 SlickText API Explorer is a WordPress plugin that enables you to explore and interact with the SlickText API directly from your WordPress dashboard.
 It provides a user-friendly interface to save and manage your SlickText API keys, retrieve all textwords, and view the API response.
+Works with the notification plugin https://github.com/dakotasnapshot/slicktext-post-notification

 === SlickText API Explorer ===